developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 1. Business owner navigates to the job list view in the application
 2. Business owner selects a specific job to view its details
 3. The system displays job information including the client, service type, status, and dates
-4. The system calculates and displays a financial summary for the job, showing:
+4. The system calculates and displays a **concise financial summary** for the job, focused on quick assessment, showing:
    - Total revenue (based on recorded payments/invoices as per MVP calculation basis)
-   - Total expenses (broken down by categories)
-   - Total contractor payments (if any)
+   - Total Costs (Expenses + Contractor Payments)
-   - Net profit calculation (Revenue - Expenses - Contractor Payments)
+   - Net profit calculation (Revenue - Total Costs)
    - Profit margin percentage
-5. Business owner can view a detailed breakdown of all financial transactions related to the job
+5. Business owner can view a detailed breakdown of all individual financial transactions (revenue, expenses, contractor payments) related to the job
 6. Business owner can generate a basic profitability report for the job
 7. Business owner can return to the job list view, which displays profitability indicators for all jobs